Generalizing Witt vector construction: Introduction

 \section{Introduction}

-The big Witt ring functor $\mathbb W$ of Cartier \cite{Ca} was introduced as a generalization of the classical $p$-typical Witt ring functor $\mathbb W_p$ of Teichm\"{u}ller and Witt \cite{W}.
+The big Witt ring functor $W$ of Cartier \cite{Ca} was introduced as a generalization of the classical $p$-typical Witt ring functor $W_p$ of Teichm\"{u}ller and Witt \cite{W}.
 Since its birth, it had remained as a mysterious object for a long time due to its bizarre structure.
 For instance, even their value at the ring of integers had been veiled until the beginning of nineteen-eighties.

-The necklace ring was contrived by Metropolis and Rota \cite{MR} in their study of Witt vectors as a combinatorial model of the big Witt ring over a certain class of rings.
-To be precise, given a commutative ring $A$ with unity, they defined a commutative ring structure on the set of infinite sequences, that is $A^{\mathbb N}$, so that the addition is defined componentwise and the multiplication is defined in the following way:
+The necklace ring was contrived by Metropolis and Rota \cite{MR} to understand Witt vectors and their operations in a combinatorial way.
+Given a commutative ring $A$ with unity, they endowed the set of infinite sequences with entries in $A$ with a commutative ring structure such that the addition is defined componentwise and the multiplication is defined as

 Here $[i,j]$ denotes the least common multiple of $i$ and $j$, $(i,j)$ the greatest common divisor of $i$ and $j$, and $\mathbb N$ the set of positive integers, respectively.
-The ring thus defined is called {\it the necklace ring over $A$} and is usually denoted by $Nr(A)$.
-Going further, they proved that $Nr(\mathbb Z)$ is isomorphic to $\mathbb W(\mathbb Z)$ by using the combinatorics of necklace polynomials.
+This construction induces a functor $Nr$ and the ring $Nr(A)$ is called {\it the necklace ring over $A$}.
+It turns out that $W(A)$ is functorially isomorphic to $Nr(A)$ over binomial rings (see \cite {O2006}).